 Encouragingly, orally administered spermidine shows acceptably low toxicity in mice and rats.
 Similarly, human studies also show promising low toxicity thus far.
 Although some of the authors report a conflict of interest, results from a Phase II trial testing supplementation of a spermidine-rich (1.2 mg/day) plant extract in elderly human adults suggest excellent tolerability at this dosage, but long-term studies are required to establish safe dose ranges.

 Like other CRMs, spermidine can enhance the effect of chemotherapy by sensitizing tumor cells that are capable of autophagy to these treatments.
-However, some cancers rather insidiously switch autophagy (and polyamine production) off and on like a light bulb.
-Deactivated autophagy promotes genomic instability and mutations so premalignant cells can deactivate this process to avoid detection by autophagy and the immune system.
-Developing tumor cells may subsequently reactivate autophagy to resist stress caused by their own abnormal growth, which is also helps cancers survive chemotherapy.
+However, deactivated autophagy promotes genomic instability and mutations; therefore, premalignant cells can manifest under these circumstances and avoid early destruction by autophagy.
+Developing tumor cells may subsequently activate autophagy (and polyamine production) to resist stress caused by their own abnormal growth.
+This ability to resist cellular stress through activating autophagy also helps cancers to survive chemotherapy.
 In such cases cancer therapies aim to inhibit autophagy, so spermidine would be contraindicated here since it would promote autophagy and allow cancer cells to persist.
 As a result, it is important to avoid spermidine supplementation in patients with certain types of cancer.
 Spermidine intake may therefore be better suited as a preventative agent as opposed to a therapeutic.

 In addition to other effective methods of inducing autophagy, such as exercise and fasting, spermidine can enhance this process.
 Dietary spermidine may offer a variety of autophagy-dependent protective effects against age-related diseases such as cancer, cardiovascular disease, type 2 diabetes, and Parkinson’s.
 Further studies are necessary to determine the long-term safety and effective dose ranges of spermidine supplementation in humans.